Skip to main content

 MATCHFully compatible with all preferences

-NOT_A_MATCHContains excluded allergens or incompatible
+NOT_MATCHContains excluded allergens or is otherwise incompatible

 See Match Status for details.